'It doesn't matter if it's Christmas': Hong Kong pro-democracy activists keep up protests

 The protests have turned more confrontational over the festive season, though earlier in December they had been largely peaceful after pro-democracy candidates overwhelmingly won district council elections.

-Hong Kong’s pro-Beijing leaders have made no concessions to the protesters, despite acknowledging their defeat in November’s council elections.
+Despite the embarrassing results, Hong Kong’s pro-Beijing leaders have made no new concessions.

 “Confrontation is expected, it doesn’t matter if it’s Christmas,” said Chan, a 28-year-old restaurant worker who was part of a crowd which exchanged insults with police outside a shopping center in the Mong Kok district.